LinkedIn Guide

 Fix #9 - Use a different browser.

-This fix is applicable for reason #8.
+This fix is applicable for reason #7 - You’re facing technical glitches

 Different browsers have their own way of doing things.
 Some are like super athletes when running web apps smoothly, while others are sluggish.

 Switching to a different browser gives LinkedIn a fresh start, and that's often all it needs to start working properly again.
-If you've been using Chrome and it's not working well with Linkedin, try using Firefox or Safari.
+If you've been using Chrome and it's not working well with LinkedIn, try using Firefox or Safari.

 It might sound too simple, but it often works like a charm!